 “It gave them time away from home and so gave them more confidence in looking after themselves and confidence trying new things that would not have been possible without the bursary.”
 Youth Group Leader

 “I enjoyed the abseiling the most because although I was scared at first, I overcame my fear.
 It was my first time doing canoeing and I enjoyed it – I learnt a new skill.”
 Pupil

-Since its inception, the fund has provided over 2,000 bursaries!
-The demand for the fund has grown year on year and we saw a 50% increase from 502 bursaries in the academic year 2017/18 compared to 758 in 2018/19.
+Since its inception, the fund has provided nearly 4000 bursaries!
+The demand for the fund has grown year on year (excluding COVID years) and we have already seen a 72% increase from 490 bursaries in the academic year 2021/2022 compared to 845 (as of May) in 2022/2023.

 Thanks to the generosity of numerous grants, trusts and supporters, we continue to help disadvantaged children to join their friends for adventurous fun in the great outdoors.